Wednesdaysama/evolutionary_adaptation/workflow_notebook.md

     for file in *.ufboot; do ALEobserve "$file" ; done Open the *.ale files and check the name of species!
 There are double names!
 ## 6 Computing gene trees for each candidate rooted species tree
-Need to create re-rooted species trees by ITOL first (re_root.newick).
-Check or change the species name accordingly.
+Need to create re-rooted species trees by ITOL first.
+Check or change the species name accordingly (reroot1.txt).

+    python LY_species_tree_name_modify.py

+The LY_species_tree_name_modify.py scirpt will modify the old species name and generate *.newick files, roots_to_test.txt, and species_list_demo.txt files.
 Then go to each subdirectory and run:

     for file in *.ale; do ALEml_undated ../reroot1.newick "$file" separators="."; done
 ## 7 Interpretation of ALE results